 Final thoughts about telehealth in crisis management

 Telemedicine is transforming the way hospitals and professionals do business; with technology advancing every day, the ability for physicians to diagnose and treat patients from hundreds of miles away is becoming increasingly easier.
 Soon, telemedicine will be utilized in every major disaster across the country and, hopefully, across the globe.
-Explore other telehealth articles and resources with Telehealthist.com.
+Explore other telehealth articles and resources online or take free courses with Telehealthist.com.